 STAT TO KNOW

 Will Rizzo’s back become a bigger issue?
-The slugger displayed tremendous durability and collected numerous pieces of hardware in his 20s but has begun to show signs of the wear and tear associated with nearly 1,500 regular-season and playoff games.
-He still appeared in 141 games this season for the Cubs and Yankees but required consistent maintenance on his back throughout the season.
+The slugger displayed tremendous durability and collected numerous pieces of hardware in his 20s but has begun to show signs of the wear and tear associated with more than 1,500 regular-season and playoff games.
+He appeared in 130 games this season for the Yankees, again missing some time due to back issues as well as migraine headaches.

 He’s in good company

-Rizzo’s contract year came with a slight drop-off in production, but he is still among this era’s most productive first basemen, trailing only Paul Goldschmidt, Freddie Freeman and Joey Votto on FanGraphs’ WAR leaderboard since he signed his initial extension over nine years ago.
+Rizzo is among this era’s most productive first basemen, trailing only Paul Goldschmidt and Freddie Freeman on FanGraphs’ WAR leaderboard since he signed his initial extension over nine years ago.

 He has a memorable 0.00 ERA